 Inspectors will not include advice and recommendations in inspection reports.

 Inspectors will ensure that the inspection report does not conflict with the information presented at the exit meeting.
-If the report differs from the exit meeting, the lead inspector, with support from the management reviewer, or the report reviewer, should discuss those differences with the vendor or applicant before the report is issued.
+If the report differs from the exit meeting, the lead inspector, with support from the management reviewer, or the report reviewer, should discuss those differences and re-exit (if necessary per Section 05.08.b below) with the vendor or applicant before the report is issued.

 Inspectors must not include information that could lead to the identification of an alleger or confidential source if applicable.

 Inspectors should ensure that reports are issued no later than 45 calendar days for team inspections.
-Extensions may be granted as necessary with approval from the responsible ivision irector.
+Extensions may be granted as necessary with approval from the responsible Division Director.

 NOTE: Inspection completion is typically the day of the exit meeting.